Skip to main content

 Hand lettered example

-This is an example of the sketched in information (blue words) that I would hand letter over the top of his words with india ink.
+This is an example of the ad sketched in and my hand lettering or inking the words before printing.

 Hand lettered grocery ad